clemenko/longhorn_encrypt/README.md

 ingressroute.traefik.containo.us/flask-ingressroute created
 ```

-Once deployed we can validate in the gui by going to the Volumes tab and looking at the icon.
+Once deployed we can validate the volume is encrypted in the gui by going to the Volumes tab and looking at the icon.

 ![encrypt](img/encrypt.jpg)